csaf-poc/csaf_webview/README.md

 Background: Initially this web component was used in [ISDuBA](https://github.com/ISDuBA/ISDuBA), which should serve as our example for a universal CSAF document display component.
-During ISDuBA's development we've decided to integrate a copy of Webview's code and make it ISDuBA specific instead.
+During ISDuBA's development we decided to integrate a copy of Webview's code and make it ISDuBA specific instead.
 We wanted to understand more about what a real application handling CSAF documents would want